When you buy with our links, we may earn a commission. See how we work with brands here.

 Helix Dusk Luxe measuring copper poly foam

 Is a cooler foam like latex or a latex-like poly foam used as opposed to memory foam?
-How thick are the comfort layers and how close are those to the sleeper’s body?
+How thick are the comfort layers?

 The specific materials used within the mattress make a significant impact on how cool the mattress will be.